Sage-Bionetworks-Workflows/nf-agora/README.md

 ### Monitoring your Run

 1. Switch to the "Runs" tab near the top of the page.
 You should see your new run pop up in orange as it is being submitted.
-This may take 3-7 minutes.
+When it has been submitted and starts to run, it will turn blue.
+This may take a few minutes.
-2. When the job has been submitted and begins to run, it will turn blue, if it succeeds it will turn green and finally, if it fails it will turn red.
+2. If the job succeeds it will turn green and if it fails it will turn red.
 3. In the event of a failed job, contact DPE and we will look into the issue further.